junxit/us-congress-bills-113/metadata.md

 - 2014-03-26 — Placed on the House Calendar, Calendar No. 93.
 - 2014-03-26 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-387.
 - 2014-03-26 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-387.
+- 2014-04-01 — Considered under suspension of the rules. (consideration: CR H2781-2782)
+- 2014-04-01 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+88.
+- 2014-04-01 — Mr. Barletta moved to suspend the rules and agree to the resolution.
+- 2014-04-01 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H2781-2782)
+- 2014-04-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2781-2782)